dudmz/dudmz/README.md

 </h1>

 <p align='center'>
-  A computer scientist into software development (back-end) and data engineering.
+  A computer scientist into system programming and data engineering.
 I'm from Brasilia, Brazil.
 </p>